 To clean the windshield, push in the end of the wiper knob.
 For a constant spray, keep the knob pushed in.
-After you release the knob, the wipers operate for two to three cycles before turning off (if wipers were off) or returning to the interval selected.
+After you release the knob, the wipers operate for two to three cycles before turning off (if wipers were off) or returning to HI, LO, or the interval setting selected.